Learn something new every day

 A loss adjustment expense is nothing more than a specific cost associated with investigating, administering, defending or paying an insurance claim.
-The loss adjustment expense can vary greatly depending on the complexity of a claim.
+This expense can vary greatly depending on the complexity of a claim.
 It can also depend upon the capacity of the insurance company’s staff to perform all the necessary tasks related to a claim.

 In many cases, insurance companies must hire and pay for outside help.
 Even with a fully staffed company, an allocated loss adjustment expense cannot be avoided.
 One example is the cost of a police report.
 The police department charges anyone not directly involved in an incident to pay for a copy of the accident, injury or theft report.

-Claims can involve unallocated loss adjustment expenses or unallocated loss adjustment expenses.
-An unallocated loss adjustment expense pays for the company’s claim operations in general.
+Claims can involve unallocated or allocated loss adjustment expenses.
+An unallocated expense pays for the company’s claim operations in general.
 These costs can include salaries, supplies, rent and utilities for the claims department as a whole.
-An allocated loss adjustment expense is any cost that is particular to an individual claim.
+An allocated expense is any cost that is particular to an individual claim.
 Such expenses are often recoverable from the at-fault party when an accident occurs.

 Insurance companies do not wish to pay claims that have not been substantiated and verified.
 They prefer to pay a loss adjustment expense for services that confirm a claim is valid, rather than blindly paying a claim.
 Depending on local law, such scrutiny may be a legal requirement.
 Insurance companies will order different services, depending on the type of claim.